Visit Buckingham Palace: How To Get Into The State Rooms And Elsewhere

 Changing the Guard is a quintessential way to see Buckingham Palace.
 Image: Londonist

-A quintessential (and free) way to experience the pomp and circumstance of Buckingham Palace, the Changing (of) the Guard ceremony takes place on Monday, Wednesday, Friday & Sunday (check dates though, because it's doesn't always happen).
-It sees the Old Guard at Buckingham Palace form outside the palace (10.30am), joined by the Old Guard at St James's Palace (10.45am) before both are relieved by the New Guard, who arrive from Wellington Baracks (11am), blasting out music.
-With all the red tunics and bearskin hats, this is a favourite with tourists, who often arrive early to press their faces against the railings and snap hundreds of photos.
+A quintessential (and free!) way to experience the pomp and circumstance of Buckingham Palace, the Changing (of) the Guard ceremony takes place on Monday, Wednesday, Friday & Sunday (check dates though, because it doesn't always happen).
+It sees the Old Guard at Buckingham Palace form outside the palace (10.30am), joined by the Old Guard at St James's Palace (10.45am) before both are relieved by the New Guard, who arrive from Wellington Barracks (11am), blasting out music.
+With all the red tunics and bearskin hats, this is a real favourite with tourists, who arrive early to press their faces against the railings.

-Despite the stuffy formality, Changing the Guard has its joyous moments; especially when the band does a pop number:
+Despite the stuffy formality, Changing the Guard has its joyous moments; especially when the band plays a pop number:

-A few years back we spoke to people who'd gone to watch Changing the Guard.
+A few years back we spoke to folks who'd gone to watch Changing the Guard.

 Get invited to a garden party